How much should you pay for a new website in 2020/21?

 Like any D.I.Y. project, a landing page builder can soak up a whole lot of time and energy.
 To make the most of your investment, you’ll want to have a whole lot of marketing clarity before you start – especially about your target market, your offer, and your USP.

-So if your primary need is:
+If your primary need is to…

-Then a good way to go is to start with a landing page builder template.
+…then a good way to go is to start with a landing page builder template.

 When you have tested your offer and you have a WINNER, then perhaps it’s time to move the successful landing pages to your own website, so that you own that asset forever.
-After all landing page builders charge you every single month, so while it’s a cheap option at first, over time it adds up.
+After all, landing page builders charge you every single month, so while it’s a cheap option at first, over time it adds up.

 If you have tested your offer and it’s converting, then read on to discover a couple more options on how to take your website and brand to the next level.